malaise/ada/README.txt

      Distributed data dictionnary that allows to store data, distribute this data base on all the machines.
 Ensures correct insertion of new machines and constant consistency.
-Recovery of data loss may be optimized (resends all).
+Recovery of data loss may be optimized (presnetly it resends all).

 Enigma (2)::
-     Encodes/decodes text like german enigma machine did in ww2.
+     Encodes/decodes text like german enigma machines did in ww2.

 Fifos (2)::
      Use Dictio to make distributed point to point connections (logical